 - 1. This section applies to fully appraised cutting authorities effective on or after April 1, 2017 (for fully appraised cutting authorities effective prior to this date use section 2.2 as it was prior to April 1, 2017). - 2.
-Where the policies and procedures in this manual require a reappraisal, the stumpage rate must be determined in accordance with the policies and procedures that are or were in effect as the case may be on the effective date of the reappraisal. - 3.
-A reappraisal is a complete reassessment of the cutting authority on the effective date of the reappraisal, with the exception of a reappraisal directed by the Minister (section 2.2.4), an insect damage reappraisal (section 2.2.5), or a compilation version reappraisal (section 2.2.6). - 4.
+Where the policies and procedures in this manual require a reappraisal, the stumpage rate must be determined in accordance with the policies and procedures that are or were in effect, as the case may be, on the effective date of the reappraisal. - 3.
+A reappraisal is a complete reassessment of the cutting authority on the effective date of the reappraisal, with the exception of a reappraisal directed by the Minister (section 2.2.4), an insect damage reappraisal (section 2.2.5), a compilation version reappraisal (section 2.2.6), or an unsuitable transportation route reappraisal (section 2.2.7). - 4.
 A reappraisal may not be used to change the appraisal from a full appraisal to a tabular stumpage rate (chapter 6) or vice versa. - 5.
 If a cutting authority is reappraised, any bonus bid or bonus offer in existence does not change and remains in effect.